• Free shipping

 • PES in the room to control midrange/high frequencies and reduce reverberation.

-It is the combination that provides professional results, not a single material.
+It is the combination that produces professional results, not a single material.

 Step 8: Test and fine-tune